wdyab/physicsnemo/examples/cfd/vortex_shedding_mesh_reduced/README.md

 as the input and predicts the solution for the following sequence in the latent space just like a language model.

-The model uses the input mesh to construct a bi-directional DGL graph for each sample.
+The model uses the input mesh to construct a bi-directional graph for each sample.
 The node features include (3 in total):

 - Velocity components at time step $t$, i.e., $u_t$, $v_t$